Koi... Mil Gaya: Legacy

 Koi...
 Mil Gaya, often abbreviated as KMG, has been widely regarded as the first Indian science fiction film with alien characters in it, although this was disputed by several film experts.
 In The Liverpool Companion to World Science Fiction Film (2014), professors Jessica Langer and Dominic Alessio wrote that the Tamil-language film Kalai Arasi (1963) should be given the title.:56 Writing for The New York Times, the critic and author Anupama Chopra stated that Koi...
 Mil Gaya was "Hindi cinema's first major science fiction film."
 The BBC reported that the film "is certainly a milestone in the reformation of commercial Indian cinema as a whole", and the American graphic artist Aaron Marcus, in his 2014 book Design, User Experience, and Usability: Health, Learning, Playing, Cultural, and Cross-Cultural User Experience called it the most popular Bollywood science fiction film.:75 In 2016, Mint featured Koi...
 Mil Gaya on its lists of "Children's Day: 10 Memorable Bollywood Films" and "Ten Bollywood films Dealing with Disability".

 After making his debut in Kaho Naa...
 Pyaar Hai (2000), Hrithik Roshan starred in a series of romantic films, most of which under performed financially including Yaadein (2001), Aap Mujhe Achche Lagne Lage (2002), and Na Tum Jaano Na Hum (2002).
 Trade analysts believed that his career was ended by these failures.
 The release of Koi...
 Mil Gaya, which Hrithik Roshan wanted to revive his career, changed analysts' perspectives of the actor and suggested that the film resurrected his position in the industry.
 While attending its premiere, Nahta told Rediff.com that it was "very important for him.
 Hrithik is not 'out' of the industry but his position is shaky.
 So, if the audience likes the film, it is good for him."
 In 2010, Filmfare magazine included his performance on their list of "80 Iconic Performances" of Hindi cinema, writing, "It's incredible how the actor manages to diminish his size, unstylise his look, wear bug-eyed glasses and talk funny ...
 Watch him laugh, cry or bond with his remote controlled alien friend and note his nuanced turn."
 He and Zinta collaborated again in the war drama Lakshya (2004), which failed at the box office although he received positive feedback.
 In 2005, Zinta chose Koi...
 Mil Gaya as one of her favourite films.

-The film was remade into a soap opera in Indonesia under the title Si Yoyo (2003–2007).
+The film was remade into a soap opera in Indonesia under the title Si Yoyo (2003–2007) and in Telugu as Orey Pandu (2005).
 Following the film's success, Jadoo became popular with children.
 Nickelodeon India aired a spin-off television series based on the character, titled J Bole Toh Jadoo, in 2004.
 In 2020, after the United States Department of Defense published footage of an unidentified flying object, internet memes relating to the film went viral; most of them use the scene where Rohit summons aliens by his father's computer.